Warwickshire 201-300

 MANUSCRIPT

-DEED Napton WARWICK Sheasby to Watson 1766.
-MANUSCRIPT INDENTURE DOCUMENT
+DEED Napton WARWICK Sheasby

-BEING A LEASE OF ALL THAT CLOSE OR PASTURE LYING AND BEING IN THE FIELDS AND
+to Watson 1766.
+MANUSCRIPT INDENTURE DOCUMENT BEING A LEASE OF ALL THAT CLOSE OR PASTURE LYING AND BEING IN THE FIELDS

-THE NORTH SIDE OF NAPTON HILL.
+ON THE NORTH SIDE OF NAPTON HILL.
 BETWEEN RICHARD SHEASBY OF LANGLEY IN THE

 PARISH OF CLEVERDON IN THE COUNTY OF WARWICK LABOURER AND JOHN WATSON THE